somritabanerjee/cme216-spring-2020/Notes/SVM/index.md

 X_train, X_valid, y_train, y_valid = train_test_split(X, y, test_size=0.4)
 ```

-`random_state` is used to initialize the random number generator that is used to randomly generate the sets; `test_size` is the fraction of the input data that will be used for the validation set.
-The word `test` is used because this function is usually used to split the data into a training set and a test set but for our application we will use the same function to split the data into a training set and a validation set to control over-fitting.
+`test_size` is the fraction of the input data that will be used for the validation set.
+The word `test` is used because this function is usually used to split the data into a training set and a test set but, for our application, we will use the same function to split the data into a training set and a validation set to control over-fitting.

 We can verify that the sets have the correct sizes (60% and 40%):